ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-16-day16-no-ceasefire-104-brent-fomc.md

 ## War Status | Day 16 — Key Players, Key Statements

-> **🇺🇸 TRUMP (Saturday) "War Is Very Complete, Pretty Much" — But Then: May Delay China Summit**
+> **🇺🇸 TRUMP (Saturday) "War Is Very Complete, Pretty Much" But Then: May Delay China Summit**
 >
 > Trump's messaging remains contradictory.
 He told CBS the war is "very complete," then hours later told the Financial Times he may delay the April 1 Beijing summit unless China helps reopen Hormuz.
 He demanded Iran's "unconditional surrender," called Mojtaba Khamenei a "lightweight," and told allies "we need these ships before we win, not after we win."
 The market is learning to treat Trump's verbal signals as noise, but a summit delay = tariff truce at risk = risk-off.

-> **🇮🇷 IRAN — MOJTABA KHAMENEI (Thursday) New Supreme Leader: "Hormuz Stays Closed.
+> **🇮🇷 IRAN: MOJTABA KHAMENEI (Thursday) New Supreme Leader: "Hormuz Stays Closed.
 All US Bases in Region Will Be Attacked."**
 >
-> Mojtaba Khamenei — son of slain leader Ali Khamenei — issued his first public statement via state TV anchor (still no video or audio of him).
+> Mojtaba Khamenei issued his first public statement via state TV anchor (still no video or audio of him).
 He vowed to keep Hormuz closed as a "tool to pressure the enemy," demanded all US bases in the region be immediately closed or face attack, and vowed vengeance for every Iranian citizen killed.
 He praised Houthis, Hezbollah, and Iraqi militias as standing with Iran.
-The tone is maximally hawkish — no ceasefire opening.
+The tone is maximally hawkish, no ceasefire opening.

-> **🇮🇱 ISRAEL — IDF (Saturday) "Thousands of Targets" Remain.
+> **🇮🇱 ISRAEL: IDF (Saturday) "Thousands of Targets" Remain.
 Strikes Planned Through Passover (3+ More Weeks).**
 >
 > IDF spokesman Brig.
 Gen. Effie Defrin said Israel is "expanding" strikes against IRGC and Basij command-and-control infrastructure across western and central Iran.
 Heavy strikes hit Isfahan, Shiraz, southern Tehran, Dezful Air Base, Khomein, and Hamedan over the weekend.
 A video showed extensive damage at Iran's Jask port in Hormozgan Province.
-Israel has signalled at least 3 more weeks of operations — there is no wind-down timeline.
+Israel has signalled at least 3 more weeks of operations.
+There is no wind-down timeline.

 > **🇨🇳 CHINA / ALLIES Muted Response to Trump's Naval Escort Request.
 Bessent-He Lifeng Talks in Paris.**
 >
 > Trump urged China, France, Japan, South Korea, and the UK to send naval ships to secure Hormuz.
-Analysts note China is unlikely to help — Iranian oil is already flowing to China outside the blockade.
+Analysts note China is unlikely to help.
+Iranian oil is already flowing to China outside the blockade.
 Treasury Secretary Bessent met China's He Lifeng in Paris on trade talks ahead of the planned summit.
-If the summit is delayed, the tariff truce (15% global tariff suspended under Oct 2025 deal) could collapse — a second front for markets.
+If the summit is delayed, the tariff truce (15% global tariff suspended under Oct 2025 deal) could collapse, which indicates a second front for markets.

 ## War Signal Tracker | Bull vs. Bear Interpretation